itsjustmath/itsjustmath.github.io/_posts/2020-07-07-how-are-you-so-organized.md

 ### Struggling with prioritizing?
 Too many things on your plate?

 **Create some constraints:** use the [Ivy Lee Method](https://jamesclear.com/ivy-lee).
 Which says: at the end of each work day, write down the six most important things you need to accomplish tomorrow (no more than six), in order of their true importance.
 Work until the first task is finished before moving on to the next one.
 Repeat.
 At the end of the day, move any unfinished items to a new list of six tasks for the following day.

 ### Struggling with time management?
 Or planning how long things will take?

+{% maincolumn 'assets/img/brad-frost-calendar.png'  %}

 **Create some structure**: time block your calendar.
 “Time blocking is the practice of  the practice of planning out every moment of your day in advance, and dedicating specific time ‘blocks’ for certain tasks and responsibilities.” {% sidenote 'timeblocking-101' 'Jory MacKay, [Time Blocking 101](https://blog.rescuetime.com/time-blocking-101/)' %}